UniverseStudiosMC/UniverseJobs/docs/installation/quick-start.md

 # 🚀 Quick Installation

-This guide will help you install JobsAdventure in less than 5 minutes!
+This guide will help you install UniverseJobs in less than 5 minutes!

 ## 📋 Prerequisites